RetroDECK/RetroDECK/README.md

 ### Steam Deck

-Supported from the start and RetroDECK is tailored to the Steam Deck during the BETA period.
+Supported from the start and RetroDECK is tailored to the Steam Deck during the beta period.
 The goal is that all the configurations are ready out-of-the-box and optimized towards the Steam Deck.

 ### Linux Desktop
 Technically it is working, but the user experience might not be that great it could contain desktop specific bugs and other issues. <br/>
 You will also need to manually configure the input to match your desktop and might need to tweak more settings.
-If you want to try it make sure that your distribution has native flatpak support else, you might need to install it. <br/>
+If you want to try it make sure that your distribution has native flatpak support else, you will need to install it. <br/>
 We will have a bigger desktop focus after the beta period is over.

 ### Other SteamOS or Linux handheld gaming devices with flatpak support